aritraghosh/kusto-translate/README.md

 Once the development server is running, you can access the application by navigating to `http://localhost:3000` in your web browser.

-Enter a natural language query in the input box and click "Translate" to generate the corresponding SQL code.
-The generated SQL code will be displayed in the output box.
+Enter a natural language query in the input box and click "Translate" to generate the corresponding KQL code.
+The generated KQL code will be displayed in the output box.

 ## Contributing

-Contributions to SQL Translator are welcome and encouraged!
-To contribute, please follow these steps:
+Contributions to KQL Translate are welcome.
+Please follow these steps:

 1. Fork the repository
 2. Create a new branch